AN/AAQ-28 Litening: RecceLite / RecceLite XR

-A gimballed version of the Litening pod for use on drones such as the Predator B or directly integrated into a manned aircraft, in addition it incorporates multi-spectral cameras and C & XU band communication channels to transmit recon feeds.
+The RecceLite and RecceLite XR are gimballed versions of the Litening pod for use on drones such as the MQ-9 Reaper or directly integrated into a crewed aircraft.
+It incorporates multi-spectral cameras and C/X-band communication channels to transmit reconnaissance feeds.
 RecceLite XR incorporates the improvements from the Litening 5 pod.

 Litening 5

-The Litening 5 is the latest version of the pod introduced in 2019.
+Litening 5 is the latest version of the pod introduced in 2019.
 It improves the resolution of the short and medium-wave infrared cameras and introduces a synthetic aperture radar with a 100 km range.
-The Litening 5 is being introduced to service on Gripen and Typhoon aircraft.
+In 2021, FlightGlobal reported the Litening 5 was being introduced to service on Saab JAS 39 Gripen and Eurofighter Typhoon aircraft.

 Future developments

 Rafael sees an increased market in the future because of the move to stealth platforms which must have targeting systems built in.
-In 2013 the company was developing a new model to compete for the F-35 requirement.
-At present F-35's have the equivalent of a Lockheed Martin Sniper XR called the EOTS (Electro Optical Targeting System) built in and from batch 4 the Advanced EOTS with improved cameras.
-However, in 2020 the delivery to the Israeli airforce of a prototype F-35I with the EOTS's apertures covered over fueled speculation that the F-35I would incorporate a version of the Litening 5 over the Advanced EOTS upgrade.
+In 2013 the company was developing a new model to compete for an F-35 Lightning II requirement.
+At that time, F-35's had the equivalent of a Lockheed Martin Sniper XR called the AN/AAQ-40 EOTS (Electro-Optical Targeting System) built in, and the Advanced EOTS with improved cameras.
+However, in 2020 the delivery to the Israeli Air Force of a prototype F-35I with the EOTS's apertures covered over fueled speculation that the F-35I would incorporate a version of the Litening 5 over the Advanced EOTS upgrade.